The Fast 800 Christmas Pudding Recipe

 - Cook time:120 mins

-We’re delighted to share the recipe for our low sugar Christmas pudding, created by The Fast 800 nutritionist to make sure no one misses out on the classic dessert this festive season.
+We’re delighted to share the recipe for our low sugar Christmas pudding, created by The Fast 800 nutrition team to make sure no one misses out on the classic dessert this festive season.

 - 50g cranberries